OfficeDev/office-js-docs-pr/docs/outlook/spam-reporting.md

 - The buttons that appear in the preprocessing and post-processing dialogs aren't customizable.
 Additionally, the text and buttons in the timeout and ongoing report dialogs can't be modified.
 - The integrated spam-reporting and [event-based activation](autolaunch.md) features must use the same runtime.
 Multiple runtimes aren't currently supported in Outlook.
 To learn more about runtimes, see [Runtimes in Office Add-ins](../testing/runtimes.md).
 - A spam-reporting add-in only implements [function commands](../design/add-in-commands.md#types-of-add-in-commands).
 A task pane command can't be assigned to the spam-reporting button on the ribbon.
 If you want to implement a task pane in your add-in, you must configure it in your manifest as follows:
-  - **XML manifest**: Include the [Action element](/javascript/api/manifest/action#xsitype-is-showtaskpane) in the manifest and set its `xsi:type` attribute to `ShowTaskpane`.
+  - **Add-in only manifest**: Include the [Action element](/javascript/api/manifest/action#xsitype-is-showtaskpane) in the manifest and set its `xsi:type` attribute to `ShowTaskpane`.
-  - **Unified app manifest for Microsoft 365**: Configure a task pane object in the "extensions.runtimes" and "extensions.ribbons" arrays.
+  - **Unified manifest for Microsoft 365**: Configure a task pane object in the "extensions.runtimes" and "extensions.ribbons" arrays.
 For guidance, see the "Add a task pane command" section of [Create add-in commands with the unified manifest for Microsoft 365](../develop/create-addin-commands-unified-manifest.md#add-a-task-pane-command).

   Note that a separate button to activate the task pane will be added to the ribbon, but it won't appear in the dedicated spam-reporting area of the ribbon.